pankajparashar/canidev.tools/README.md

 1. Open devtools using `Cmd+Opt+I` (on Mac) or `Ctrl+Shift+I` (on Windows/Linux) > Sources.
 2. Run Command menu using `Cmd+Shift+P` (on Mac) or `Ctrl+Shift+P` (on Windows/Linux) > Type filename to filter on the matching files > Press `Enter`.

-## 60. Ignore extension scripts
+## Ignore extension scripts
 Can I ignore extention scripts while debugging?

 ### [Chrome](https://canidev.tools/ignore-extension-scripts/chrome)
-1. Open Settings (F1) > Ignore List > Disable "Content scripts injected by extensions".
+1. Open **Settings** (`F1`) > Ignore List > Disable "Content scripts injected by extensions".
-## 61. Ignore scripts while debugging
+## Ignore scripts while debugging
 Can I ignore scripts while debugging?

 ### [Chrome](https://canidev.tools/ignore-scripts-debug/chrome)
 1. In **Sources** > Open **Page** (left sidebar) > Right click on the script to be ignored and select "Add script to ignore list".
 Debugger will omit this script from the call stack and gray out in the file tree.
 2. Alternatively, you can also add a script to the ignore list from the **Call** **Stack** pane by using the same option from the right click menu.